 As such, the Board of Directors participates in the vision, mission, strategy, target and business plan of the Company and also monitor, follow up and assess the result of business management and operation to be in line with objective and business plan worked effectively, according to rule, laws and regulations of each business unit under supervision and also related governmental unit, and also according to the resolution(s) from the Shareholder's meeting to maximize the economic value added to the business and also stability to the Shareholders, while at the same time take into account of all stakeholders at best.
+In 2016, the Board of Directors has reviewed and approved the Company's vision, mission and strategy 2 times.

 The Board of Directors is aware of the importance of good corporate governance to increase transparency, competitiveness and confidence to the shareholders, the investors and the involved parties.
 So, it has prescribed in written format the policy on good corporate governance and also revised and updated the policy on good corporate governance and business ethic handbook that are suitable for the business environments and more international, by stipulating that the revision of good corporate governance policy shall be made once a year.
 In 2006 and 2007, the Audit Committees has prescribed additional good practice guidelines to ensure the clear direction to be used by all executives and staffs.
-In 2015, the Audit Committee has reviewed the principle of Corporate Good Governance that has been revised in the 13th Edition since 2001, seeks to add and improve the principle of corporate good governance in a much clearer and more coverage.
+In 2016, the Audit Committee has reviewed the principle of Corporate Good Governance that has been revised in the 13th Edition since 2001, seeks to add and improve the principle of corporate good governance in a much clearer and more coverage.